ImpedanCEI/BIHC/docs/usersguide.md

 This example shows the definition of a filling  scheme as a list of True or Falses values.
 It is then used along some parameters of the bunches
 (Number of protons and slot space) to define a Beam object.
 Using some built in methods, the time distribution and beam spectrum are plotted.
 The manual plotting is also included below.
-Finally, the power loss is calculated for a simple Pillbox impedance map.
+Finally, the power loss is calculated for a simple Pillbox impedance computed with `CST Stdio`[^1].

 ```python
 import bihc